phzsantos/Guessing_game/README.md

 - [x] Create functions
 - [x] When the game ends ask if the user want to play again
 - [ ] Translate the code to english
+- [x] System to guess the number according to previous plays

 **Thanks for read me!**